Functional Network Mapping

 • Identifying hidden linkages within adversarial logistics

-• Defining the operational perimeter of active threats
+• Defining the structural perimeter of active threat environments

 • Dissecting the mechanisms driving grey-zone mobility